 Apres ski in Ischgl is among the best in The Alps.
 Its a daily party starting on the slopes at Paznauer Thaya, and continuing in the village into early evening, steps from the Silvretta Tram at Kuhstall – literally the “cowstall”, and the Hexen (witch bar) next door, also the slightly more swank Fire & Ice – its like aprés ski row with a bunch of lively bars and ski-boot partiers into the evening.

-Ischgl is vibrant – the mostly pedestrian streets fills with happy skiers and shoppers.
-Sidewalk cafes drape their outdoor chairs and barstools with sheepskin, and music pours into the streets as well.
+Ischgl is vibrant – the mostly pedestrian streets fills daily with happy skiers and shoppers.
+Sidewalk cafes drape their outdoor chairs and barstools with sheepskin, and music pours into the streets.
 The cool ski lifts aren’t limited to the ski mountain, Ischgl village has pedestrian elevators and underground moving walkways that make most of the hotels within easy reach to the slopes, shops and village proper.

 Ischgl has great restaurants from cozy chalets serving fondue and rösti like Loba, delicious pasta and pizza at the charming Barafalla in the five-star Silvretta Hotel, to swank pricey dining spots like Stiar and Sunnalm.

-Word of caution, the slopes descending into Ischgl at ski day’s end aget busy with bumps, skiers and partiers no longer skiing as competently as they did before imbibing.
+Word of caution, the slopes descending into Ischgl at ski day’s end get busy with bumps, skiers and partiers who have over-imbibed, and are out-of-control.
 Put your pride aside and download on the beautiful cable cars for a safe return to the village if you’re not up for the “Run to the Valley” on Trail #1.
-Also, Ischgl gets busy on holidays, with so many high capacity high speed lift.
+Also, Ischgl gets busy on holidays, with so many high-capacity high speed lift.
 We visited in April and loved having the mountain more to ourselves, with still great snow and lively aprés ski and local atmosphere.